 The reported total energy use or emissions in the EPS for various sectors usually differ from those same totals taken from other sources.
 This is very often a matter of differences in categorization of different emissions types.
 For example, the EPS considers “waste management” (landfills, water treatment, and wastewater treatment) to be part of the Industry sector.
 However, the emissions inventory produced by the U.S. Environmental Protection Agency (EPA) considers these facilities to be commercial buildings and hence part of the Buildings sector.
 The main contribution these facilities make to emissions is via process emissions, rather than energy use.
 Therefore, for a year covered both by the emissions inventory and by the EPS, emissions from the Buildings sector (particularly methane) are lower in the EPS than in the EPA emissions inventory, and in the Industry sector, they are higher.
 (The web application interface displays “Waste Management” and “Agriculture” separately from “Industry” to help facilitate comparisons with other models.)
 In other cases, inventories may omit certain categories of emissions.
 For example, many inventories, including the EPA inventory, exclude international bunker fuels from shipping and aviation.
 This fuel use and the associated emissions are included in the EPS.
 The EPS also includes the greenhouse gas (GHG) impacts of 12 different pollutants, whereas some inventories may focus on only CO2, CH4, N2O, and/or fluorinated gases.

 Differences in emissions indices are another cause of different emissions results between the EPS and other sources, particularly for non-CO2 gases, because these gases' emissions indices vary more by combustion technology than do CO2 emissions indices.
-For the United States version of the EPS, we use emissions indices taken from the U.S. Environmental Protection Agency and from Argonne National Laboratory's GREET model, but some sources use other indices.
-For example, some sources assume complete combustion of the fuel; GREET (and hence the EPS) does not make this assumption.
-We feel that, for the U.S., EPA and GREET emissions indices are high-quality and cover more pollutants than other available, similarly disaggregated emissions indices.
+For the United States version of the EPS, we use emissions indices taken from the U.S. Environmental Protection Agency for GHGs and calculate indices for non-GHGs to match data official EPA data.

 Different global warming potential (GWP) values also result in different CO2e values.
 The EPS uses numbers from the IPCC Fifth Assessment Report (released in 2015).
 Many sources still use older numbers.
 For example, the 100-year GWP of methane was raised from 25 to 28 in the Fifth Assessment Report, but many sources still use the previous number.

 In specific cases, we may choose to use data sources other than official inventories.
-For example, the U.S. EPS uses International Energy Agency (IEA) data for methane leakage from the oil and gas sector rather than EPA data.
-We choose to use IEA data because multiple peer-reviewed studies have shown that EPA estimates likely underestimate methane leakage.
-Additionally, much of the U.S. input data is sourced from the U.S. Energy Information Administration Annual Energy Outlook (AEO), which uses different methodologies than the EPA for certain sectors.
+For example, much of the U.S. input data is sourced from the U.S. Energy Information Administration Annual Energy Outlook (AEO), which uses different methodologies than the EPA for certain sectors.